-In any survival situation, a survival water filter is a must-have, and clean water should not be a luxury: viruses, chemicals, bacteria, contaminants, protozoa, carbon, and other harmful contents of water can seriously affect your health.
+In any survival situation, a survival water filter is a must-have in 2023, and clean water should not be a luxury: viruses, chemicals, bacteria, contaminants, protozoa, carbon, and other harmful contents of water can seriously affect your health.
 This is why water filtration techniques are so important.
-By reading this article, learn about the ways to obtain clean water and most top-rated water filters that will make your survival less dangerous.
+By reading this article, learn about the ways to obtain clean water and the most top-rated water filters that will make your survival less dangerous.

 Water is the source of all life on the planet.
 That is why space explorers, first of all, look for water on other planets to understand whether there could be life there.

 We do not even think about how often we use water in everyday life.
 We drink it, cook food on it, take showers or bath, wash clothes, use it for heating, clean our home with it, flush it in the emergency toilet.
 And we do not use any kind of water, and we need clean water.